 Bangladesh has played a revolutionary role in social enterprise.
 After the independence of Bangladesh in 1971, new ways of working collectively emerged including more socially viable and sustainable business strategies and organizational forms.
 Two internationally known examples are BRAC, the largest collaborative network of social business in the world, and the Grameen Bank, which paved the way for decades of micro credit initiatives.

-Purposeful Goods features social enterprises, collectives and not-for-profit groups associated with DAS 2023, their stories and their products, most of which are for sale along with our book sellers (who operate with low/no margins).
+Purposeful Goods featured social enterprises, collectives and not-for-profit groups associated with DAS 2023, their stories and their products, most of which were for sale along with our book sellers (who operate with low/no margins).
 100% of all purchases go directly to the groups represented.

 We are grateful to the Bangladesh Apparel Exchange for their in-kind support.